 If you have a pension which was set up by your employer, it might be managed by trustees.
-If so, you will need to get permission from these trustees before you transfer to us.
+If so, you may need to get permission from these trustees before you transfer to us.

 If you’re not sure if your pension is run by trustees, check your policy or scheme documents, or contact your scheme administrator.

 You can transfer most pensions to us online, but not all.
-Common reasons we can’t accept a pension include:
+Common reasons we can’t accept a pension online include:

 - It has benefits which may be valuable.
 If you transfer, you’d give these up